AdilArshad/ARIMA-Model/README.md

 # ARIMA-Model
-In this Australian Stock Market Data is predicted using ARIMA Model.
+In this Australian Stock Market Data is predicted using ARIMA & SVM Model respectively.
 The data is time series which is updating in real time, fetched from YAHOO_FINANCE.
-Model is trained on the available data and then we can predict future values of the required upcoming days.
+Both Models are trained on the available data and can predict future values of the required upcoming days.
+In this data is continuously updating to current date everytime when fetched.
+Model will predict the future values from current date to next required days.